ferreira-tb/vndb/docs/index.md

 ### Prerequisites

-It can be used in any JavaScript environment, such as browsers and [Node.js](https://nodejs.org/), as long as it supports [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#browser_compatibility).
+This package can be used in any JavaScript environment, such as browsers and [Node.js](https://nodejs.org/), as long as it supports [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#browser_compatibility).

 ## Usage